 Despite having a lower DEA Scheduling than some other known drugs of abuse such as heroin and cocaine, benzodiazepines are not without their risks.
 Long-term use and misuse can result in dependence, withdrawal, and potentially addiction.
 Nonmedical misuse (for example, doses that exceed prescribed parameters, concurrent alcohol or other CNS depressant use, etc.) can result in overdose toxicity and death.

 Several benzodiazepines are among the most commonly used prescription medications.
-Five of the most widely prescribed (and widely diverted for illicit misuse) benzos are:2
+Some of the most widely prescribed (and widely diverted for illicit misuse) benzos are:2